Reviews You Can Rely On

 How We Test Backpacking Stoves

 After researching the top stoves on the market, we selected and purchased the 20 shown here for side-by-side testing and analysis.
 We tested these stoves in the “lab” and in the field.
-For months in the mountains, the woods, and the desert, we used them daily for all of our cooking needs to evaluate for ease of use and simmering ability.
+For months in the mountains, the woods, and the desert, we used them daily for all our cooking needs to evaluate for ease of use and simmering ability.
 We also conducted tests in a controlled environment to score the stoves for fuel efficiency, boil time, and weight.
-For more info on our test process, see our How We Test article.
+See our How We Test article for more info on our test process.

 We tested backpacking stoves using the following five rating metrics: